Employers across every industry are finding it more and more difficult to retain talented employees and improve employee retention.

 The Biggest Factor in Voluntary Employee Turnover

-This is important because when employees consider switching jobs, the highest ranked factor is whether they have the ability to do what they do best in their current or potentially new role.
+This is important because when employees consider switching jobs, career development ranks highest in their current or a potentially new role.

-The younger a generation, the more likely they are to rank professional development as “very important” in a job (Millennials: 45%, Gen Xers: 31%, Boomers: 18%), according to Gallup’s 2017 study.
+The younger a generation, the more likely they are to rank professional development as “very important” in a job (Millennials: 45%, Gen Xers: 31%, Boomers: 18%), according to Gallup.

 However, development isn’t all about finding people’s weaknesses and filling gaps – a key aspect of the development people are looking to their employers for is building on their strengths.
 Those that see themselves “doing what they do best” are the people with leaders who recognize their talents and help foster them.